 The office was messy but probably manageable for the ranch’s needs.
 Certificates, ribbons and photos showcasing horses, cattle, livestock auctions, and the Cooper Ranch legacy lined wood-paneled walls.
 Behind the desk, a massive cork board had miscellaneous papers pinned to it, not one item making sense to Ben as he attempted to read a few of the memos and charts from where he sat.
 One flier in particular caught his attention, announcing the Collegiate Peaks Stampede Rodeo scheduled for June.
 Passively, Ben made a mental note of it, as though he’d actually consider returning to Buena Vista to attend it.

 “Okay,” Travis spoke into the receiver, wrapping up his phone call.
 “I’ll call you next week when I have a concrete date… Yeah, that sounds good, Rick… Okay, thanks.”
 He placed the cordless phone into its charger and looked at Ben with a grin.
-“Good morning,” he crooned, leaning back in his swivel chair.
+“Good morning,” he crooned.
+Leaned back in his swivel chair.

 “Morning,” Ben replied.

 Although Travis’ face appeared as tired as his own, his demeanor was livelier.
 He stood up, came around to the front of the desk, and leaned against the edge, nudging the tips of his cowboy boots against the tips of Ben’s hiking boots, smiling sweetly.
 He looked goddamn good, dressed in fresh Wranglers and a dark gray Henley shirt.
-A faded green Winter Park Ski Resort baseball cap hugged his head, starkly different from his usual Resistol hat, but just as sexy.
+A faded green Winter Park Ski Resort baseball cap hugged his head, starkly different from his usual Resistol hat but equally sexy.

 “Sleep well?”
 Travis asked, clearly referring to Ben’s restless night.